 Bottom line: Spark is the Swiss army knife of data processing, while Hadoop MapReduce is the commando knife of batch processing.

 Spark has retries per task and speculative execution, just like MapReduce.
 Nonetheless, MapReduce has a slight advantage here because it relies on hard drives, rather than RAM.
 If a MapReduce process crashes in the middle of execution, it can continue where it left off, whereas Spark will have to start processing from the beginning.

 Bottom line: Spark and Hadoop MapReduce both have good failure tolerance, but Hadoop MapReduce is slightly more tolerant.

-Hadoop MapReduce can enjoy all the Hadoop security benefits and integrate with Hadoop security projects, like Knox Gateway and Sentry.
+Hadoop MapReduce can enjoy all the Hadoop security benefits and integrate with Hadoop security projects, like Knox Gateway and Apache Sentry.
 Project Rhino, which aims to improve Hadoop’s security, only mentions Spark in regards to adding Sentry support.
 Otherwise, Spark developers will have to improve Spark security themselves.

-Apache Spark is the shiny new toy on the Big Data playground, but there are still use cases for using Hadoop MapReduce.
+Apache Spark is the shiny new toy on the big data playground, but there are still use cases for using Hadoop MapReduce.